-- (a) impose additional capitalisation demands on the Bank, in particular if the ECB requires the reclassification of assets and/or a revision of coverage levels for impairment, which could result in the Bank being subject to additional capital requirements, or to any future stress tests; and - (b) given the classification of the Bank as an O-SII, lead to higher combined capital buffer requirements.
+- impose additional capitalisation demands on the Bank, in particular if the ECB requires the reclassification of assets and/or a revision of coverage levels for impairment, which could result in the Bank being subject to additional capital requirements, or to any future stress tests; - given the classification of the Bank as an O-SII, lead to higher combined capital buffer requirements; - lead to a higher countercyclical capital buffer and capital conservation buffer.

 If, following a capital requirement exercise, such as a stress test, capital quality or risk management assurance exercise or equivalent exercise, a capital deficit is identified, it could adversely affect the cost of funding for the Bank and have a materially adverse impact on its business, financial condition, results of operations and prospects.
-See further "The results of additional stress tests could result in a need to increase capital or a loss of public confidence in the Group".